Kevin Alston

-Kevin Lawrence Alston (born May 5, 1988) is an American soccer player.
+Kevin Lawrence Alston (born May 5, 1988) is an American former professional soccer player.

 Club career

 Alston played college soccer for the Indiana University Hoosiers, where he was a two-time All-Big Ten selection in 2007 and 2008, and a 2008 NSCAA All-Great Lakes region selection.

 New England Revolution

 Alston was drafted in the first round (10th overall) of the 2009 MLS SuperDraft by New England Revolution after signing a Generation Adidas contract with Major League Soccer.
 He made his professional debut on March 21, 2009, in New England's first game of the 2009 MLS season against the San Jose Earthquakes.
 Alston was selected to his first Major League Soccer All-Star Game during the 2010 season and was in the starting lineup for the match in Houston against Manchester United.

 Alston scored his first professional goal in the final of SuperLiga 2010, but the Revolution lost 2–1 to Monarcas Morelia of Mexico.
 Alston scored his first league goal April 12, 2014 at home against the Houston Dynamo.

-Alston scored his first Major League Soccer goal on April 12, 2014 in 2–0 victory against Houston Dynamo.
+Alston scored his first Major League Soccer goal on April 12, 2014, in 2–0 victory against Houston Dynamo.